clinoge/excelbar/_posts/2018-08-08-the-letter.md

 Magic was finally allowed.

 "Nilo, you can't" Orel placed a hand on his shoulder, he was trembling "We are not supposed to.
 We can't.
-It won't make a difference, they not putting a fight, you know it as well as I do"
+It won't make a difference, they are not putting a fight, you know it as well as I do"

 He was right, of course.
 Orel had a colder head.
 Nilo knew he was right,